List of Johns Hopkins University defunct societies

-The Cane Club
+Cane Club

 Yearbook photo of Alger Hiss, Cane '26, whose celebrated diplomatic career ended when he was accused by Senator McCarthy of Communist subversion and espionage.

-The Cane Club is a secret society that once met in Baltimore's speakeasies during Prohibition for "the gentlemanly indulgence of forbidden beverages".
-Founded in the early 1920s, "The Canes" were founded as a "Junior-Senior Honor Society."
+The Cane Club was a secret society that met in Baltimore's speakeasies during Prohibition for "the gentlemanly indulgence of forbidden beverages".
+Founded in the early 1920s, "The Canes" were founded as a junior-senior honor society.
 In public initiations known as "knightings," new members would be struck with canes.
 They are noted for an annual parade in which members walk through the campus wearing flowers.
-The Canes recruit academically talented students and top-achieving athletes, several of whom are known to have served on the Student Council.
+The Canes recruit academically talented students and top-achieving athletes, several of whom are known to have served on the student council.
 One of the few public records that exist describes a mandate to uphold an "atmosphere of gentility of bygone days."

-One prominent member was Alger Hiss, who at Johns Hopkins was voted most popular student and elected Student Council president in 1926.
-His distinguished career as a statesman ended when he was accused by Senator Joseph McCarthy of disloyalty to the United States.
-Another prominent member of Baltimore society was Charles A. Conklin III, founder, president and chairman emeritus of Lyon-Conklin and Co.
+One prominent member was Alger Hiss, who was voted most popular student and elected student council president in 1926.
+Another prominent member was Charles A. Conklin III, founder, president, and chairman emeritus of Lyon-Conklin and Co.
 Inc.